 Writing a good resume…

 Your resume is the first step in impressing potential employers.
 Below are links to resume tips, descriptions of the different resume formats and sample resumes.
 We are happy to meet with you individually to help you improve your resume.
-If you would like to schedule an appointment to discuss your resume, call the Career Center at 425-4184.
+If you would like to schedule an appointment to discuss your resume, call UCS at 425-4184.

 A good resume is essential to an effective job search.
 A good resume should be powerful yet concise, positively emphasizing your knowledge, skills and abilities relevant to the position you seek.